QuantitativeBiology/GenerativeProteomics/docs/source/Architecture.rst

 5. The `Utils` class provides helper functions for tasks like file management.
 6. The model outputs files such as `impute.csv`, `test_imputed.csv`, and performance metrics like `loss_G` and `loss_D`.
 7. The `ImputationManager` class allows users to select and run different imputation methods.
+8. The `ImputationModel` class serves as a base for various imputation models, ensuring a consistent interface.

 This structure ensures **modularity, maintainability, and scalability**, making it easier to extend GenerativeProteomics.